House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Regular PVA Glue

-This is the form of PVA most often used for crafts, art, bookbinding, sealing boxes, and more.
-It’s a white glue when it’s wet, though it dries completely clear.
-Once dry, it’s completely permanent and remains flexible.
+This form of PVA is often used for crafts, art, bookbinding, sealing boxes, and more.
+It’s a white glue when wet, though it dries completely clear.
+Once dry, it’s permanent and remains flexible.

 PVA Wood Glue

-PVA wood glue is meant specifically for joining pieces of wood together.
-It’s intended to absorb into the wood and give a superior hold compared to other types of glue.
-Rather than drying clear like standard PVA glue, PVA wood glue has a yellow tint so it blends in better with the natural color of wood.
-You can also mix PVA wood glue with water to thin it out, which allows you to use it as a sealer and primer for the wood so it will more readily accept paint.
+PVA wood glue is used to join pieces of wood together.
+Rather than drying clear like standard PVA glue, PVA wood glue has a yellow tint, so it blends in better with the natural color of wood.
+You can also mix PVA wood glue with water to thin it out, allowing you to use it as a sealer and primer for the wood to more readily accept paint.

 PVA Water-Resistant Glue